 - In a medium-sized bowl stir together the milk and vinegar.
 Add onion rings and use a spoon to stir and coat them.
 Set aside for onions to marinate for approximately 30 minutes.

 - On a large plate, stir together flour, salt, and pepper.

 - Use tongs to pull a small batch of the onions from the milk mixture, dangling them over the bowl to let excess liquid drip off.
 Transfer the onions to the flour mix.
 Repeat until all onions have been transferred.
 Use tongs to toss and coat.
 Reserve the milk mixture and excess flour for the casserole.

-- Cover a plate with 2–3 paper towels.
+- Cover a plate with 2 to 3 paper towels.
 Heat 1 tablespoon oil in a large skillet over medium heat.
 Once the oil is heated, add some of the battered onions in an even layer across the pan with minimal overlapping.
-Cook 2–3 minutes and use tongs to gently toss.
-Cook for 2–3 minutes again and then toss again.
+Cook 2 to 3 minutes on each side, using tongs to gently toss.
 The onions should begin to turn a golden brown and become crispy on the edges.
 Transfer cooked onions to a paper towel-lined plate.
 Repeat this step with the remaining onions.

 For the Green Bean Casserole

 - In a skillet over medium heat, add vegan butter and cook until melted.
 Add the mushrooms and cook until tender, about 3 minutes.
 Add minced garlic.
 Stir and cook for about 30 seconds.

-- Combine the milk mixture from the onions above, with 1 cup water, and bouillon.
+- Stir together the milk mixture from the onions above, with 1 cup water, and bouillon.
 Use any leftover flour from the fried onions for a total of 3 tablespoons flour to the milk mixture (supplement with additional flour as needed).
 Stir to remove any lumps.
 Pour this over the contents in the skillet and stir to combine.